 All over the world, it is well-known that nursing home populations have higher levels of multi-morbidity, polypharmacy, cognitive impairment, disability, hospitalization rates, and healthcare costs compared to their community-dwelling peers.
 Given the specificity of nursing home residents, there is an urgent need for feasible and effective new care management approaches derived from pragmatic studies performed in real life conditions in nursing home settings.
 Furthermore, it is essential to promote a successful dissemination of these new clinical evidence.

-Clinical research in nursing homes remains scarce.
-However, quality improvement in the nursing as well as the implementation of new care strategies and innovation should rely on robust evidence from studies developed in this setting.
+To date, clinical studies in nursing homes remains scarce.
+However, quality improvement in nursing care as well as the implementation of new care management strategies and innovation should rely on robust evidence from studies developed in this setting.

-The 6th edition of the Nursing Home and Long Term Care Research International Working Group meeting is organized on June 19-20, 2020, in Leiden.
+The 6th edition of the Nursing Home Research International Conference meeting is organized on May 7-8, 2021, in Leiden.

-The focus of the meeting is to promote research and innovation performed among nursing home residents and to offer a unique opportunity to learn and share ideas, and disseminate best knowledges among international researchers in the field of Nursing Home and Long Term Care.
+The objective of the meeting is to promote research and innovation in Nursing Home settings and offer a unique opportunity to network and share ideas, and disseminate cutting-edge knowledge among international researchers in the field of Long Term Care.

 • Juergen Bauer (Germany)